Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Discussion

+Preserving the order according to Jaccard distance and mapping the distance computation is not feasible either using Arkade FR or Arkade MT reductions.
+With the existing work on repurposing RT architecture, we do not have a way to perform set operations using RT architecture yet.
+We leave this as a future work.

-\item[Hamming Distance] Given two binary data strings, Hamming distance is the count of bit positions in which the respective bits of the strings are different.
-This is simple as computing the Manhattan distance on the binary strings.
-In 3D space, all the possible binary data strings represent vertices of a unit cube, and Hamming distance between these strings, therefore, is the number of edges that need to be walked from one vertex to the other.
+\paragraph{Hamming Distance} Given two binary data strings, the Hamming distance is the count of bit positions in which the respective bits of the strings are different~\cite{hamming}.
+Hamming distance is equivalent to the Manhattan distance on binary strings.
+Indeed, in 3D space, all the possible binary data strings represent vertices of a unit cube, and the Hamming distance between these strings, therefore, is the number of edges that need to be walked from one vertex to the other.
+Hence, we can use $L^1$ norm-based Arkade FR reduction.

-\item[Mahalanobis Distance] Mahalanobis distance is the distance between a point and distribution.
-It allows the detection of an outlier by comparing the standard deviation of the point to the mean of the distribution.
-After a particular whitening spatial transformation, where axes are scaled to unit variance, Mahalanobis distance is Euclidean distance \cite{mahalanobis}. \end{description}
+\paragraph{Mahalanobis Distance} Mahalanobis distance is the distance between a point and a given distribution, where the standard deviation of the point is compared to the mean of the distribution.
+After a particular spatial transformation, when the axes are scaled to unit variance, Mahalanobis distance is Euclidean distance \cite{mahalanobis}.
+Hence, we can use $L^2$ norm-based Arkade FR reduction.